-4.14 Estimation
+4.15 Estimation based on likelihood

 Provided that you have observations on some endogenous variables, it is possible to use Dynare to estimate some or all parameters.
-Both maximum likelihood (as in Ireland (2004)) and Bayesian techniques (as in Rabanal and Rubio-Ramirez (2003), Schorfheide (2000) or Smets and Wouters (2003)) are available.
+Both maximum likelihood (as in Ireland (2004)) and Bayesian techniques (as in Fernández-Villaverde and Rubio-Ramírez (2004), Rabanal and Rubio-Ramírez (2003), Schorfheide (2000) or Smets and Wouters (2003)) are available.
 Using Bayesian methods, it is possible to estimate DSGE models, VAR models, or a combination of the two techniques called DSGE-VAR.